Resident234/php.net/pages/www.php.net_function.imagecreatefrompng.php.md

 If you&apos;re trying to load a translucent png-24 image but are finding an absence of transparency (like it&apos;s black), you need to enable alpha channel AND save the setting.
-I&apos;m new to GD and it took me almost two hours to figure this out.
+I&apos;m new to GD and it took me almost two hours to figure this out.<br><br>

 ```
 <?php